-PH101 Introduction to Ethics
+PH101 Introduction to Ethics 3 credits

 This course examines the major theories of value and moral obligation, and how they illuminate such contemporary issues as abortion, euthanasia, sexual morality, discrimination, medical ethics, privacy, individual freedom, violence and war.
 Humanities and Fine Arts credit.
-(SP, OF, OSP, OSU)
+(OF, OSU)